-Amid the devastated cityscapes of postwar Poland, they were viewed as “flowers in the empty spaces.”
+Amid the devastated cityscapes of Post-World War II Poland, they were viewed as “flowers in the empty spaces.”
 Posted in the hundreds on the walls of ruined buildings and the fences around construction sites, public notices for cultural events with eye-catching designs added splashes of color to streets devoid of commercial advertising with nothing to see but the monotonous red of Communist Party propaganda banners.
-Since there was no internal art market to speak of in Poland under the new regime, established artists willingly took on official commissions for such signs, ensured of a ready-made audience for their work.
+In the absence of a real art market in the new Soviet Bloc nation, artists willingly took on official commissions for promotional signs, ensuring themselves of a ready-made audience for their work.
 Out of this unique combination of circumstances the world-renowned school of contemporary Polish poster art was born.

 Henryk Tomaszewski (1914-2005), one of the founding fathers of the modern school of Polish poster art, has described how it all began with a telephone call from the propaganda section of Film Polski in the early years of the Communist regime.
 The government-run cinema agency wanted to know if he would be willing to make posters for American movies they were planning to distribute.
 After conferring with colleagues, Tomaszewski agreed on the condition they be allowed to create designs of their own choosing rather than simply replicate Hollywood images in a way more acceptable to cultural bureaucrats.
 That odd bargain reaped benefits for both parties.

-In 1952, special courses in the new “street art” genre were set up at the Warsaw Academy of Arts, taught by Tomaszewski and fellow graphic designer, Josef Mroszczak (1910-1975), where students were encouraged to develop individual styles of poster-making for movies, theater, the circus, and other public events.
+Special courses in the new “street art” genre were set up at the Warsaw Academy of Arts in 1952, taught by Tomaszewski and fellow graphic designer, Josef Mroszczak (1910-1975), where students were encouraged to develop individual styles of poster-making for movies, theater, the circus, and other public events.
 Their daring graphics and striking imagery attracted global attention in 1966 at the first International Poster Biennale in Warsaw.
 Two years later, the first museum in the world devoted exclusively to posters opened in the Wilanow district of the capital.
 Polish pundits quipped that posters had joined coal and avant-garde cinema as one of the country’s leading exports.

-Polish poster-makers found ways to get around official censorship though the use of symbolic imagery and surrealistic exaggeration, as can be seen in Jerzy Czerniawski’s classic 1976 film poster for the crime drama, Before the Day Breaks, where a human profile perfectly fits the sole of a boot.
-This art of ironic indirection, where the poster maker shares a hidden message with more knowing viewers relies on the subliminal associations we all have with certain images and gave Polish posters a visual richness absent from purely informational notices.
-This artistic strategy of subversive signs and symbols born of political necessity remains a defining characteristic of Polish poster art in the Post-Communist era.
+Polish poster-makers found ways to get around official censorship though the use of symbolic imagery and surrealistic exaggeration, as can be seen in Jerzy Czerniawski’s classic 1976 film poster for the crime drama, Before the Day Breaks, where a human profile perfectly conforms to the sole of an oppressive boot.
+This art of ironic indirection, where the poster maker seems to share a hidden message with more knowing viewers relies on the subliminal associations we all have with certain images and gave Polish posters a visual richness absent from purely informational notices.
+This artistic strategy of subversive signs and symbols once born out of political necessity remains a defining characteristic of Polish poster art in the Post-Communist era.

 Sacred story and traditional religious symbols continue to be an important source of inspiration for contemporary poster-makers.
 Given the country’s centuries-old Roman Catholic heritage, it is not surprising Polish graphic artists turn to the Passion of Christ narratives for imagery symbolizing the universal themes of innocent suffering and self sacrifice, as well as more provocative readings.
-The Star of David in multiple variations bring Poland’s decimated Jewish community to remembrance.
-Other potent religious symbols include the All-Seeing Eye of God, suggesting divine providence but also official surveillance.
-A sampling of Polish posters from the Collection with sacred art motifs, old and new, is presented below according to theme or defining images.
+The Star of David in multiple variations brings Poland’s once vital Jewish community, destroyed in the Holocaust, to remembrance.
+Other religious symbols include the All-Seeing Eye of God, suggesting both divine providence and official surveillance.
+A sampling of posters from the Collection with sacred art motifs is presented below according to theme or defining images.

-Crosses plain and fancy, whole and broken, Latin and Orthodox, are a commonly used shorthand in Polish posters for cultural events with religious appeal.
-They appear as folds in sheets of music blown by the wind across a church-studded landscape in a poster by Leszek Wisniewski for a 2006 sacred music festival in the pilgrimage center of Czestochowa.
+Crosses plain and fancy, whole and broken, Latin and Orthodox, are used as shorthand in Polish posters for cultural events with religious appeal.
+They appear as folds in music sheets blown across a church-studded landscape in a poster by Leszek Wisniewski for a 2006 sacred music festival in the pilgrimage center of Czestochowa.
 A cross forms both the bow and the strut of a violin in a placard for the same international music event in 1996 by the Lithuanian-born poster-maker, Stasys Eidrigevicius.
 Another of the artist’s whimsical figures carries beams for a cross--a religious “art object” in the making--in a notice for a 1994 sacred art triennale.
 Bulky wood block crosses dominate an abstract object arrangement on a poster by Franciszek Starowieyski (1930-2009) for a concert in 1999 devoted to musical settings of Stabat Mater.

 Variations on Crucifixion scenes suggest martyrdom, human rights abuses, and more controversial meanings.
 A bound, spread-eagled man on a 1975 film poster by Pagowski for One Flew Over the Cuckoo’s Nest, the classic American film set in a mental institution, equates electric shock treatment with crucifixion.
 Blood stains on a white shirt suggest the torso of Christ on the Cross in another Pagowski placard for the 1981 Solidarity-themed film, Man of Iron, from Polish Director Andrzej Wajda.
 Pagowski, literally, turns Crucified Christ imagery on its head in a third poster for Divine Dispute, a 2012 Polish theater production of a modern Austrian mystery play, where Satan defends humanity in a divine court.
 There are intimations of the Suffering Christ, as well, in the nude figure in a cruciform cage on Roman Kowalik’s 1994 poster for The Sacrifice, a metaphysical fable from Russian Director Andrei Tarkovsky

-Crown of Thorns motifs signal events dealing with the Passion of Christ, as we see on an Eidrigevicius poster for an 1990 art exhibit devoted to Baroque Sculptor Johann George Pinzel; on a 1981 placard by Jan Jaromir Aleksiun for a play based on The Master and Margarita by Russian Novelist Mikhail Bulgakov; and on a poster with an abstract head of Christ by Michal Klis for the 2011 Ecce Homo art show.
-Pagowski has appropriated the theme for his own symbolic ends in a second design for One Flew Over the Cuckoo’s Nest, where Lead Actor Jack Nicholson wears a crown of shock therapy wiring; on a 1988 poster for the Polish sci-fi cult film, On the Silver Globe, about an astronaut welcomed as the Messiah on another planet; and in a portrait of the woeful protagonist of Little Judas, a 2010 Polish theater production based on a 19th century family saga by Russian Novelist Mikhail Saltykov-Shchedrin.
+The Crown of Thorns motif appears on posters for an 1990 art exhibit devoted to Baroque Sculptor Johann George Pinzel; on a 1981 placard by Jan Jaromir Aleksiun for a play based on The Master and Margarita by Russian Novelist Mikhail Bulgakov; and on a poster with an abstract head of Christ by Michal Klis for the 2011 Ecce Homo art show.
+Pagowski has appropriated this image of Christ's Passion for his own symbolic ends in a second design for One Flew Over the Cuckoo’s Nest, where Lead Actor Jack Nicholson wears a crown of shock therapy wiring; on a 1988 poster for the Polish sci-fi cult film, On the Silver Globe, about an astronaut welcomed as the Messiah on another planet; and in a portrait of the woeful protagonist of Little Judas, a 2010 Polish theater production based on a 19th century family saga by Russian Novelist Mikhail Saltykov-Shchedrin.

 Allusions to the wounds of Christ, a traditional object of Catholic veneration, also add symbolic resonance to poster designs.
 The prolific Pagowski presents a schematic torso, suggestive of the Shroud of Turin, as his defining image for the 1982 film drama, Missing, about an American writer who disappears during the Chilean military putsch of 1973.
-A probing finger explores the wound in Christ’s side in Wieslaw Walkuski’s recreation of Caravaggio’s painting of The Incredulity of Saint Thomas on a poster for British Director Derek Jarman’s 1986 biopic on the the Italian Baroque Master.
+A probing finger explores the wound in Christ’s side in Wieslaw Walkuski’s poster for British Director Derek Jarman’s 1986 biopic about Italian Baroque Master Caravaggio, recreating his painting of The Incredulity of Saint Thomas.
 A throbbing triangle of red in a splintering human form on Roman Kalaras’ placard for an 1988 exhibition devoted to Polish Artist Andrzej Kasprzak also brings to mind the spear thrust into Christ’s side at the Crucifixion.